-7.2 Any money owed to the Council including rent arrears, court costs or rechargeable repairs, will be deducted from any compensation, unless the compensation is for quantifiable losses incurred or actual damage suffered.
+7.2 Any money owed to the Council including rent arrears, court costs or rechargeable repairs, will be deducted from any compensation, unless the compensation is for loss or damage.

 8. Monitoring and Review

 8.1 We aim to review this policy in three years to ensure it reflects current legislation and latest examples of best practice.